Kutup NQ

 Dataset-first retrieval

-Language policy
+Language

-Prompt language in, answer language out
+Prompt in, answer out

 Stage 1

-Intent And Routing
+Intent & Routing

-• English and Turkish are treated as first-class inputs.
+• English and Turkish are first-class inputs.

-• Unsupported prompts are rejected before retrieval to avoid wasteful runtime work.
+• Unsupported prompts are rejected before retrieval.

 Stage 2